BestTimesToVisit.com Logo

 Quick Tip: Dec is one of the best times to visit with ideal weather conditions.

-All Things to Do in Honolulu, Hawaii, USA
+All Things to Do in Honolulu, Hawaii, Hawaii, USA

 nature

-Beat the crowds and the heat by hiking to the summit of Lēʻahi (Diamond Head) just as the sun begins to paint the sky.
-The panoramic vista of Waikīkī and the vast Pacific Ocean is truly unforgettable, especially with the gentle morning breeze.
-Wear sturdy shoes and bring water; the paved path and stairs are a moderate climb.
+Beat the crowds and the heat by hiking to the summit of Leʻahi (Diamond Head) just as the sun begins to paint the sky.
+The panoramic vista of Waikiki and the Pacific Ocean is truly unforgettable, especially when bathed in the soft, early morning glow.
+Remember to bring water and wear sturdy shoes for the paved trail and stairs.

 food